 SELLING, GENERAL AND ADMINISTRATIVE EXPENSES.
-Selling, general and administrative expenses for the six months ended June 30, 2005 increased by \$1,365,610 (313%) to \$1,792,668 as compared to \$427,058 for the six months ended June 30, 2004.
-This increase was due to approximately \$640,000 in additional legal, accounting and consulting fees, \$225,000 for amortization of intangibles, \$215,000 in additional payroll expense related to the three executive employment agreements that became effective upon the consummation of the Share Exchange Transaction on March 23, 2005, the addition of two staff positions in May and June 2005, an employee promotion in May 2005, and the addition of two executive positions in June 2005, \$104,000 in additional insurance expense related to the addition of a directors and officers insurance policy in October 2004 and an insurance premium increase effective June 2004 related to a silo fire that occurred in January 2004 at our Madera County grain facility, \$50,000 in business travel expense, \$35,000 in market and filing fees, \$35,000 in policy and investor relations expenses, \$21,000 in rents, \$7,000 in bad debt expense related to a receivable from R.A.
-Davis Commodities, and the net balance of \$34,000 related to immaterial increases in other selling, general and administrative expenses.
-We expect that over the near term, our selling, general and administration expenses will increase as a result of, among other things, increased legal and accounting fees associated with increased corporate governance activities in response to the Sarbanes-Oxley Act of 2002, recently adopted rules and regulations of the Securities and Exchange Commission, the filing of a registration statement with the Securities and Exchange Commission to register for resale the shares of common stock and shares of common stock underlying warrants we issued in our private offering in March 2005, increased employee costs associated with planned staffing increases, increased sales and marketing expenses, increased activities related to the construction of our Madera County, California ethanol production facility and increased activity in searching for and analyzing potential acquisitions.
+Selling, general and administrative expenses for the nine months ended September 30, 2005 increased by \$3,284,923 (460%) to \$3,999,653 as compared to \$714,730 for the nine months ended September 30, 2004.
+This increase was primarily due to \$1,227,250 in additional legal, accounting and consulting fees, \$427,668 for amortization of intangibles and \$506,292 in additional payroll expense related to the three executive employment agreements that became effective upon the consummation of the Share Exchange Transaction on March 23, 2005, the addition of two staff positions in May and June 2005, an employee promotion in May 2005, the addition of two executive positions in June 2005, the addition of two high-level ethanol plant management positions in September 2005.
+The increase in selling, general and administrative expenses also was due to a \$300,000 increase from the accrual of a bonus due Neil Koehler under his employment agreement, \$143,998 in additional insurance expense related to the addition of a directors and officers insurance policy in October 2004, the addition of a property and general liability policy for Kinergy in April, and an insurance premium increase effective June 2004 related to a silo fire that occurred in January 2004 at our Madera County grain facility, a \$154,918 increase for expenses related to the termination of the proposed acquisition of Phoenix Bio-Industries, LLC, a \$128,259 increase in business travel expenses, a \$97,401 increase in research and development expense, a \$63,818 increase in market and filing fees, a \$61,300 increase in policy and investor relations expenses, a \$41,281 increase in rents, a \$35,909 increase in marketing expense, an \$18,665 increase in dues and trade memberships, a \$15,260 increase in telephone expense, a \$7,158 increase in bad debt expense, and the net balance of \$55,746 related to various increases in other selling, general and administrative expenses.

+We expect that over the near term, our selling, general and administration expenses will increase as a result of, among other things, increased legal and accounting fees associated with increased corporate governance activities in response to the Sarbanes-Oxley Act of 2002, recently adopted rules and regulations of the Securities and Exchange Commission, the filing of a registration statement with the Securities and Exchange Commission to register for resale the shares of common stock and shares of common stock underlying warrants issued in various private offerings, increased employee costs associated with planned staffing increases, increased sales and marketing expenses, increased activities related to the construction of our Madera County ethanol production facility and increased activity in searching for and analyzing potential acquisitions.

 SERVICES RENDERED IN CONNECTION WITH FEASIBILITY STUDY.
-Services rendered in connection with feasibility study for the three months ended March 31, 2005 increased by \$852,250 (100%) as compared to \$0 for the three months ended March 31, 2004.
+Services rendered in connection with feasibility study for the nine months ended September 30, 2005 increased by \$852,250 (100%) as compared to \$0 for the nine months ended September 30, 2004.
 This expense arose in connection with the acquisition of ReEnergy and relates to a feasibility study for an ethanol plant in Visalia, California.
 Based on this study, ReEnergy entered into an option to buy land for the ethanol plant site at a fixed price of \$12,000 per acre.